 On a break from rehearsals for John Dove’s production of Arthur Miller’s play The Price, which opens the post-Christmas season at Edinburgh’s Royal Lyceum Theatre, Gillett was re-acquainting himself with a city he knew well.
+He was married at

 St Mary’s Cathedral, and his now former wife, the actress Sara Stewart, familiar to TV viewers as the dysfunctional mum in Sugar Rush, grew up here.

 Gillett was walking in Charlotte Square, trying to keep both his balance and some kind of aesthetic dignity as he trod pigeon-toed on the icy surface below him, when he felt someone tap him on the shoulder.
 He stopped, only to be confronted by an Australian chap standing with a somewhat starstruck young lady.

 “’Scuse me, mate,” said the man.
 “Weren’t you in The House Of Eliott?
 It’s my fiancee’s favourite bloody programme.”

 Such, then, is the power of the immaculately turned-out Sunday-evening television drama that ran for three series between 1991 and 1994.
 Set in the sort of between-the-wars milieu already familiar to its creators Eileen Atkins and Jean Marsh from their work on Upstairs Downstairs, The House Of Eliott charted the fortunes of two sisters left destitute following the death of their brute of a father.
 Forced to sell the family home to pay their inherited debts, their only means of survival is their passion for dressmaking.
 With the financial help of photographer Jack Maddox, played by Gillett, a cottage industry grows into a leading international couture house in a rag-trade to riches scenario.